MahmouodMagdi/Fixed-Point-Multiplications/Array Multiplier/readme.md

 The *multiplicand* is a [3:0] = a3 a2 a1 a0 and the *multiplier* is b[3:0] = b3 b2 b1 b0, where a0 and b0 are the low-order bits of A and B, respectively.

-1. Each bit in the multiplicand is multiplied by the low-order bit, b0, of the multiplier.
+1. Each bit in the multiplicand is multiplied by the low-order bit, b0, of the multiplier.
 This is equivalent to the AND function and generates the first of three partial products.
 2. Each bit in the multiplicand is then multiplied by bit b1 of the multiplier.
 3. The resulting partial product is shifted left one bit position.
 4. The process is repeated for bit b2 and bit b3 of the multiplier.